ErShishir40/website/index.md

 </style>

 ## <span class="animated-text">**Summary:**</span>
-Qualified engineer with a distinct knowledge of engineering, having a strong passion for design, programming and AI.
+Qualified engineer with a triple Master’s degree from prestigious universities in USA, UK, and India, with a distinct knowledge of engineering, having a strong passion for creative design, programming and AI.
 Over 6 years of work experience with finely tuned technical writing, critical thinking, and problem-solving skills.
 Proficient in MS office, SolidWorks, AutoCAD(3D&2D), ML/AI, deep learning, NLP, Generative AI, LLM, and programming languages such as Python.

 ***